Scanxiety

 It can be helpful to find out as much information as possible about the process before having your scan.
 This can help you overcome the fear of the unknown.

-You’ll often be given a pair of headphones so that you can speak with the scan team, if you need to.
-These can also be used to play music.
+Medical staff will give you a pair of headphones so that you can speak with the scan team, if you need to.
+Also, you can use these to play music.
 For most scans you’ll be able to bring your own music or CD to play.
-You can pick what you want before your scan – this could be your most upbeat song or soothing sounds, whichever works best for you.
+You can pick what you want before your scan .
+This could be your most upbeat song or soothing sounds, whichever works best for you.
 But remember you’ll have to stay still for the scan, so no tapping toes!

-The scan team may also be able to provide mirrors that are put in your eye line, so you can see out of the scanner.
+The scan team may also be able to provide mirrors that they will place in your eye line, so you can see out of the scanner.
 This can help the scanner feel less enclosed and claustrophobic.

 If you’re having a CT scan, you won’t usually be able to have anyone in the room, as this type of scan uses x-rays.
 But it may be allowed in very special circumstances.
 Remember to speak to your medical team about this before your scan.

 Mindfulness is a tool used to channel your thoughts, ease the mind and be more present.
-Mindfulness has been shown to reduce anxiety in patients with brain tumours.
+It has been shown to reduce anxiety in people with brain tumours.

 People have found it can help to simply close their eyes and practice mindful breathing, such as: